ForceLightning/I2R_Sep24_Apr25_Internship/README.md

 ├── Pipfile
 ├── Pipfile.lock
 ├── README.md
-├── checkpoints
+├── checkpoints                                     # A symlink may be used for this.
 │   ├── cine
 │   ├── lge
 │   ├── residual-attention
 │   ├── tscsenet
 │   ├── sota
 │   ├── two-plus-one
+│   ├── two-stream
-│   └── two-stream
+│   └── urr-residual-attention
 ├── configs
 │   └── *.yaml
-├── data
+├── data                                            # A symlink may be used for this.
 │   ├── Indices                                     #   Used for splitting the train/val dataset.
 │   ├── test                                        #   Test dataset.
 │   │   ├── Cine                                    #       CINE image data
 │   │   ├── LGE                                     #       LGE image data
 │   │   └── masks                                   #       Annotated masks
 │   └── train_val                                   #   Train/Val dataset.
 │       ├── Cine                                    #       CINE image data
 │       ├── LGE                                     #       LGE image data
 │       └── masks                                   #       Annotated masks
 ├── dataset
 ├── docs
 │   ├── Makefile